-In film, the use of Bruce Lee lookalikes was common after the man's untimely death when, naturally, the real Lee was no longer available
+In film, the use of Bruce Lee lookalikes was common after the man's untimely death when, naturally, the real Lee was no longer available, and films with Bruce Lee lookalikes are often bundled under the subgenre of "Bruceploitation."

-In a Japanese work, this trope may occur because All Chinese People Know Kung-Fu
+In a Japanese work, this trope may occur because All Chinese People Know Kung-Fu.
+A Sub-Trope of Fountain of Expies.

 - The Trope Codifier (in anime, anyways) would be Kenshiro of Fist of the North Star, although his fighting style is very different from Lee's.
 However, his high pitched shrieks are spot on.
 Those are an invention of the anime, and almost certainly a deliberate invocation of this trope.
 He also has a lot more "ATATATATATATA!!" moments in the anime than the manga.
 He also looks a lot more like Lee in the original anime.